JuliaSmoothOptimizers/CUTEst.jl/docs/src/index.md

 ```
 sudo pacman -S wget gfortran
 ```
+On Windows:

+CUTEst does not work on Windows.
+To use CUTEst from Windows:
+- Install Windows Subsystem for Linux (WSL);

+then _in WSL_:
+- Install gfortran;
+- Install Julia _for Linux_.

+Note, Julia for Linux can be started from VSCode for Windows.
+In VSCode:
+- Open a terminal and type `WSL`;
+- Start Julia.

 The following command should automatically download and install CUTEst and its dependencies (Use `]` to enter `pkg>` mode).